 Philips' dimmable 60W BR40 bulbs are comfortably bright, they have a soft white glow, and they're relatively affordable.

 LED Edison bulbs work great in hanging or exposed fixtures, and they’re sometimes appropriate for ceiling fans or enclosed light fixtures.
 And hey, they’re way more efficient and long-lasting than real filament bulbs.

 LUXON’s LED Edison bulbs are a great option for anyone who wants that vintage vibe.
 These 40W equivalent bulbs are the perfect brightness for most exposed or hanging fixtures, and they put off a pleasing warm color that feels like days gone by.
 They’re also pretty cheap, considering how expensive LED Edison bulbs were just a year or two ago.

-LED Edison Bulb Dimmable Amber Warm 2700K Antique Vintage Style Filament Light Bulbs 40W Equivalent E26 Base 6-Pack by LUXON
+LUXON LED Edison Bulbs Dimmable Amber Glass Warm 2700K Antique Vintage Style Filament Light Bulbs 40W Equivalent E26 Base 6-Pack